 The Alliance for Innovation and Infrastructure (Aii) is a 21st Century virtual nonprofit.
 Aii leverages the expertise and experience from a wide array of industries and professions in major cities across the country.
 Aii strives for efficiency to prevent waste on expensive overhead.
 Through our online content and public events, Aii streamlines its process to bring the best educational content and research to the public from its team of military veterans, construction experts, public policy analysts, lawyers, and professors.
+Here are some of the frequently asked questions about Aii.
 Scroll down to learn more.

 What is a virtual nonprofit?